-More than 100 years have passed since the first film was shown in movie theatres that depicted events in the run up to a rock from space striking the Earth — although in that case it was a comet rather than an asteroid.
+More than 100 years have passed since the first film was shown in movie theatres that depicted events surrounding a rock from space making an impact with Earth — although in that case it was a comet rather than an asteroid.

 That movie, a silent black and white film called The End of the World, released in 1916, was inspired by the passage of two comets — the so-called Great Daylight Comet of 1910, closely followed that year by Halley’s Comet.

 There was much hysteria surrounding these two events, in particular mass panic about the possibility of being poisoned by the hydrogen cyanide gas that had recently been detected in the coma of Halley’s Comet.

 Since then, we have been inundated with fictional depictions of an asteroid or comet heading for Earth.
 Below is a spoiler-filled A to Z of pretty much every movie and TV show which features an asteroid or comet impact threat.
 One or two of the perpetrators are not technically asteroids or comets but massive rocks from space nonetheless.

 If you’d prefer a short version without narrative read this version.